curedao/docs/README.md

 ## 💰 Revenue

 CureDAO generates revenue streams to compensate IP and data contributors and sustain and grow the project.
-The biotech and pharmaceutical industries are two of the fastest-growing sectors of the U.S. economy.&#x20;
+The biotech and pharmaceutical industries are two of the fastest-growing sectors of the U.S. economy.

 ![sector-growth](assets/business/sector-growth-rates.png)